 Multi-Generational Health defined

 Multi-generational health is the continuous cycle of positive health outcomes.
-Multi-generational health addresses how our health behaviors and outcomes directly influence the health behaviors and outcomes of the next generation.
+Multi-generational health addresses how our health behaviors and outcomes influence the health behaviors and outcomes of the next generation.

 Health Trends & Relationships